ai-labs/claim_tool/README.md

 - **View Claims**: Users can view a complete list of all claims.
 - **Edit Capabilities**: The list includes functionalities for editing the claims.

-### Integration with SAP Systems
+### Integration with Business Systems
 - **Data Access Class**: The point of integration is the class responsible for data access.
-- **Re-implementation**: This class can be re-implemented to store data in SAP systems, interacting via API.
+- **Re-implementation**: This class can be re-implemented to store data in various systems, interacting via API.
-- **Flexible Integration**: With correct re-implementation, the system can integrate with SAP, Salesforce, any database, or data warehouse.
+- **Flexible Integration**: With correct re-implementation, the system can integrate with SAP, Salesforce, and other business systems.

 ## Sequence of Actions and Integration Capabilities